mui/mui-x/docs/src/pages/components/data-grid/rendering/rendering.md

 - `footer`: The component rendered below the viewport.
 - `pagination`: The component rendered for the pagination feature.

+### Loading overlay

+By default, the loading overlay displays a circular progress.
+This demo replaces it with a linear progress.

+{{"demo": "pages/components/data-grid/rendering/CustomLoadingOverlayGrid.js"}}

+### No rows overlay

+In the following demo, an illustaration is added on top of the default "No Rows" message.

+{{"demo": "pages/components/data-grid/rendering/CustomEmptyOverlayGrid.js"}}

-### Pagination
+### Footer

+The grid exposes props to hide specific elements of the UI:

+- `hideFooter`: If `true`, the footer component is hidden.
+- `hideFooterRowCount`: If `true`, the row count in the footer is hidden.
+- `hideFooterSelectedRowCount`: If `true`, the selected row count in the footer is hidden.
+- `hideFooterPagination`: If `true`, the pagination component in the footer is hidden..

 By default, pagination uses the [TablePagination](/components/pagination/#table-pagination) component that is optimized for handling tabular data.
 This demo replaces it with the [Pagination](/components/pagination/) component.

 {{"demo": "pages/components/data-grid/rendering/CustomPaginationGrid.js"}}

 ## Customization example

-The following grid leverages the Ant Design specification.
+The following grid leverages the CSS customization API to match the Ant Design specification.

+{{"demo": "pages/components/data-grid/rendering/AntDesignGrid.js"}}